 The Milstein Family exemplifies entrepreneurial stewardship passing from generation to generation.
 Starting with nothing but his two hands, Morris Milstein founded the Circle Floor Company in 1919.
-By 1960, Morris’s son, Paul Milstein, had led Circle Floor to success in the New York market, installing floors, walls and ceilings in many of New York’s best known landmarks including Rockefeller Center, the former World Trade Center and the new Madison Square Garden.
+By 1960, Morris’s son, Paul Milstein, had led Circle Floor to success in the New York market, installing floors, walls, and ceilings in many of New York’s best-known landmarks including Rockefeller Center, the former World Trade Center, and the new Madison Square Garden.

 Paul Milstein launched the family’s first real estate development project in the 1950s.
-The Milstein vision was to invest in large scale developments that would serve to anchor and revive ailing neighborhoods.
+The Milstein vision was to invest in large-scale developments that would serve to anchor and revive ailing neighborhoods.
 Paul, with his sons, Howard and Edward, developed a keen vision for identifying neighborhoods where they saw extraordinary potential long before most others.
 Today, the Milstein family owns both residential and commercial properties around the world.

 Advisory Board – A Record of Success

-With over 150 years of combined investment experience, all members of our Advisory Board have created and managed substantial personal wealth with integrity, acumen and consistently remarkable results.
-NYPBT ensures accountability, transparency and oversight of all investment opportunities.
+With over 150 years of combined investment experience, all members of our Advisory Board have created and managed substantial personal wealth with integrity, acumen, and consistently remarkable results.
+NYPBT ensures accountability, transparency, and oversight of all investment opportunities.
 Members of our Advisory Board include: Howard Milstein, Barry Friedberg, and John Hart.

 Howard P. Milstein

-Mr. Milstein served as a member of the Investment Committee for Cornell University’s $4 billion endowment for more than 10 years, and chaired its Real Estate Sub-Committee for more than 20 years, achieving top quartile returns throughout the period and frequently achieving the #1 rating in its endowment universe.
-He has also guided the investments of the New York Blood Center’s $300 million endowment as Chairman of the Board.
+Mr. Milstein served as a member of the Investment Committee for Cornell University’s $4 billion endowments for more than 10 years, and chaired its Real Estate Sub-Committee for more than 20 years, achieving top quartile returns throughout the period and frequently achieving the #1 rating in its endowment universe.
+He has also guided the investments of the New York Blood Center’s $300 million endowments as Chairman of the Board.

 Mr. Milstein’s other civic and philanthropic efforts include: Chairman of the American Skin Association; Trustee Emeritus and Presidential Counselor, Cornell University; and Overseer, Cornell Medical College.
 He is a member of the Harvard Law School Visiting Committee and of the Executive Committee of the HLS Dean’s Advisory Board.